knightbane186/knightbane186/README.md

 - 🌏 I’m based in Melbourne 🇦🇺
 - 🔭 Currently working on some personal projects
-- 🧀 Spitballing Tyscript
+- 🧀 Spitballing Tyscript,Javascript, Python, Swift
 - 👯 Looking to collaborate on Adventure network projects
 - 🏋🏼‍♂️ I'm seeking assistance in accelerating my learning curve
-- 👨🏻‍🍳 Ask me about food recipes, on the flipside, I used to a chef
+- 👨🏻‍🍳 Ask me about food recipes, on the flipside, I used to be a chef
 - 🚀 Reach me at: denverlopes93@gmail.com